newrelic/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 The [New Relic Cloud integrations](https://docs.newrelic.com/docs/infrastructure/infrastructure-integrations/get-started/introduction-infrastructure-integrations/) collect data from cloud platform services and accounts.
 There's no installation process for cloud integrations and they do not require the use of our infrastructure agent: you simply connect your New Relic account to your cloud provider account.
 This guide describes the process of enabling the New Relic cloud integrations fully automated through Terraform.

-We have different instruqtions for each cloud provider, use the links below to go the relevant sections:
+We have different instructions for each cloud provider, use the links below to go the relevant sections:

 - [AWS](#aws)
 - [Azure](#azure)